Khushishah3107/Expense-Tracker/README.md

 2) Review Insights: Regularly monitor your spending habits and budget progress through insightful reports provided by the web-application.
 3) Generation of PDF: Generate PDF reports summarizing expenses and financial summaries for easy sharing and record-keeping.

-Disclaimer:
-Expense Tracker is intended for personal finance management.
-While we strive to offer accurate information, we cannot guarantee its correctness and completeness.
-Users are encouraged to exercise caution and diligence when using the application.